acassem2/SP2024-IS324/README.md

 HW 1 Announcement: Due TBD

+Week 3: Social Network Theories
+- Basic concepts and theories of social network analysis

-Week 3: Social Media Network Analysis
+Week 4: Social Media Network Analysis
 - Affordances of social media data for network analysis: mention, retweet, and hashtag
 - Discussion of transformation to a network structure of social media data
 - Discussion of network measures of social media data